 Too many students – even those with good high school GPA’s – struggle to make a successful transition to college.
 Whether its huge class sizes, trouble finding help, expensive textbooks, or lack of enough financial aid, it can be difficult for students to start off on the right foot.

-MicroCollege is the first-year college program designed to help students successfully transition from high school to college.
+MicroCollege is the college transition program designed to help students become extraordinarily successful in college.

 All classes are offered at standalone MicroCollege sites located in students’ communities.
 MicroCollege sites are fun, vibrant locations where students, faculty, and staff work together.